unam3/trial-bot-vk/README.md

 ## Installation and Usage

+Some preparations on VK side need to be done: preface and part 1 of the [VK bots docs](https://vk.com/dev/bots_docs).

 To use bot one need to install [stack](https://docs.haskellstack.org/en/stable/README/#how-to-install) and then run in terminal from project directory:

 ```
 stack build
 ```

 All configuration is done by five parameters in trial-bot-vk launch command (run from project directory):